JustAn0therDev/mail_handler/README.md

 ## A CLI application to download and/or forward messages from your favorite terminal!

 `mail_handler` is a CLI application written in 100% native Python 3 (3.6) with the objective of making 'boring e-mail management' much easier through the terminal (and more fun).
-The choice of writing the application with only native libraries was made to ensure that it keeps working as intended as long as such libraries are supported by the language the way they were implemented initially.
+The choice of writing the application with only native libraries was made to ensure that it keeps working as intended as long as such libraries are supported by the language the way they were implemented.

 # Getting started